lorenzosacco02/roset/README.md

 - **MikroTik RouterOS** (>=7.16) through a [hellt/vrnetlab](https://github.com/hellt/vrnetlab) VM embedded in a Docker container.
   - We use a custom version of the VM, which `.patch` files are located in the `vrnet_patches` folder.
   - **Note**: Currently, we only support  __non-terse__ configurations (i.e., do not `export` with the `terse` parameter).
+- **FRRouting (FRR)** (>=9.1) using the official [kathara/frr](https://github.com/KatharaFramework/kathara-docker) Docker image.
+  - FRR can be used as the candidate router configuration.
+  - The candidate router runs the original FRR configuration, while other ASes are emulated using FRR.
+  - **Note**: The configuration must be in standard FRR format (like the output of show running-config in vtysh).
+  Custom iptables configuration for FRR candidate

+  When using FRR as the candidate router, you can provide custom iptables rules to be applied after the router starts.
+This is useful for testing anti-spoofing configurations.

+  Create a file (default path: `resources/iptables_config.txt`) with your iptables commands:

+  The script will be executed after FRR daemons are started.
+You can change the default path by modifying the `IPTABLES_CONFIG_PATH` constant in `src/rs4lk/configuration/vendor/frr_configuration.py`.

 We plan to extend the support to additional vendors in the future.